MPalor/MPalor/README.md

 Previous Coding Experience: Beginner

-What I Hope to Get From This Course: Using R for FACS Data Analysis and Visualisation
+What I Hope to Get From This Course: Using R for FACS data analysis and visualisation